Physician assistants (PA) are nationally certified and licensed medical

 - Located in the beautiful Tampa Bay area, known for its beaches, arts and music scene, museums, sports, business communities and year-round outdoor activities.

-- Low faculty-to-student ratio allows for personalized attention and mentoring.
+- Low faculty-to-student ratio in lab courses that allows for personalized attention and mentoring during experiential learning.

 - Curriculum includes hands-on human cadaver dissection, with additional virtual dissection and advanced radiology training using high-tech Anatomage table and SynDaver cadaver.

 - 100 percent of clinical rotations are located within the Tampa Bay area.